Saif Hassan

 Mohammad Saif Hassan (মোহাম্মদ সাইফ হাসান; born 30 October 1998) is a Bangladeshi cricketer.
-He made his international debut for the Bangladesh cricket team during tour to Pakistan in February 2020.
+He made his international debut for the Bangladesh cricket team during their tour to Pakistan in February 2020.

+Early life

 Hassan's mother's family is from Sri Lanka.

 Domestic career

 In January 2017 in the 2016–17 National Cricket League, he became the youngest player in Bangladesh to score a first-class double century when he made 204 for Dhaka Division.

 He made his Twenty20 debut for Prime Doleshwar Sporting Club in the 2018–19 Dhaka Premier Division Twenty20 Cricket League on 25 February 2019.
 He was the leading run-scorer in the 2018–19 Dhaka Premier Division Cricket League tournament, with 814 runs in 16 matches.
-In August 2019, he was one of 35 cricketers named in a training camp ahead of Bangladesh's 2019–20 season.
+In August 2019, he was one of 35 cricketers named in a training camp ahead of Bangladesh's 2019–20 cricket season.

 In November 2019, he was selected to play for the Khulna Tigers in the 2019–20 Bangladesh Premier League.